lukas-h/toy-http/README.md

 hint: for embedding, it could be useful to modificate the signal handlers and exit functions.
-## dependencies
-It depends only on the std. library of C, a good C compiler and the posix programming interface.

 ## files
 `toy-http.c` <- the main file for the standalone server